 - Glamour: Franco's most powerful magic is used to make Anastasia and Drizella graceful and beautiful.

-- Here We Go Again: Franco goes off to help an evil queen being chased by seven dwarfs up a mountain.
+- Here We Go Again!: At the ending, Franco goes off to help an evil queen being chased by seven dwarfs up a mountain.

 - Incredible Shrinking Man: Franco shrinks Cinderella to the size of a mouse.